openmultiplechoice/openmultiplechoice/README.md

 ![](docs/images/omc-screenshot.png)

-**Please note**: OpenMultiplceChoice is currently under active development and does not yet accept pull requests.
+**Please note**: OpenMultipleChoice is currently under active development and does not yet accept pull requests.

 For news and updates, join the Discord server or watch the repository here on